 Examine these benefits and considerations of annuities to help decide if they could be a good fit for your retirement plan.

 Running out of money ranks as Americans’ top retirement concern, according to a recent survey of financial planners.1 Guaranteed streams of income may help reduce anxiety about outliving savings and help people maintain their lifestyle during retirement.
-Sixty-one percent of people age 55 to 75 place a high value on having guaranteed income to supplement Social Security.2
+Seventy-one percent of people age 55 to 75 place a high value on having guaranteed income to supplement Social Security.2

 For some people, annuities can be a valuable addition to a portfolio that includes Social Security, retirement savings, and other investments, because they can add an element of protection and guaranteed income.
 There are many options in the annuity market, but they might not be right for everyone.
-Understanding how annuities work can help you determine whether they might make sense as part of a diversified retirement plan.
+Understanding how annuities work can help you determine whether they might make sense as part of your diversified retirement plan.
 Here are five questions to consider:

 1. Is there a gap between potential retirement income sources and expenses?